McMasterAI/isolate/README.md

-# Isolate - Acapella Extraction
+# Isolate - Audio Source Separation

 ## About the Project